 The Company's intangible assets principally include goodwill, acquired technology, trademarks, and customer relationships and contracts.
-Intangible assets with finite lives, which include acquired technology, trademarks, customer relationships and contracts, and others are carried at cost and amortized using the straight-line method over their useful lives ranging from four to ten years.
-Intangible assets with indefinite lives, which include only goodwill, are recorded at cost and evaluated at least annually for impairment.
+Intangible assets with finite lives, which include acquired technology, trademarks, customer relationships and contracts, and others are carried at cost and amortized using the straight-line method over their useful lives ranging from one to ten years.
+Intangible assets with indefinite lives, which include only goodwill and in-process research and development ("IPR&D"), are recorded at cost and evaluated at least annually for impairment.